MahmoudHegazi/API-Lesson/README.md

 1. ![api test](https://github.com/MahmoudHegazi/API-Lesson/blob/main/my_api_test.JPG?raw=true)

-### secure API from scraper and abusers
+### secure API from scraper and abusers (We can not gma will return our mac noob internet)
 1. if some one exceed API limit block his mac address
+2. IF you need scrape site blocked you just restart the router
 ```
 from getmac import get_mac_address as gma
 print(gma())